All Episodes

 I like that.

-Look, and then and then the but there is a little division because obviously the older one is is pro-Palestine and the little one's pro-Israel.
+But there is a little division because obviously the older one is pro-Palestine and the little one's pro-Israel.

 I like that shit.